What is Considered Behaviour of Concern

 Self-harm

 Self-harm is characterised by the intentional infliction of physical injury to oneself.
-People who engage in self-harm may do so for various reasons, often as a coping mechanism to manage overwhelming emotions such as sadness, anger, or anxiety.
+This self-injurious behaviour leads to emotional pain and physical discomfort.
+It may do so for various reasons, often as a coping mechanism to manage overwhelming emotions such as sadness, anger, or anxiety.
 For some, self-harm provides a temporary sense of relief, allowing them to express feelings that they may find difficult to articulate verbally.

 Self-harm is often linked to deeper psychological causes, such as low self-esteem, trauma, or mental health disorders like depression and anxiety.

 It can also serve as a way to show control in situations where people feel powerless.
-Recognising self-harm as a behaviour of concern is essential for caregivers and professionals, as it highlights the need for compassionate intervention and support.
-Addressing the underlying causes and providing healthier coping strategies can significantly improve the well-being of people who self-harm, fostering a path toward healing and recovery.
+Recognising self-harm as a behaviour of concern is essential for caregivers and professionals in teaching coping skills and creating a safe environment, as it highlights the need for compassionate intervention and support.
+Addressing the underlying causes and providing proactive strategies can significantly improve the well-being of people who self-harm, fostering a path toward healing and recovery.

 Property Destruction